-The rq bit shall specify whether the control function is a request or a response.
+The rq bit shall specify whether the control function is information contains a request or a response.
 A value of one indicates a request.

-The ctrl_function field shall specify the control function, as defined by the table below.
+The ctrl function field shall specify the control function, as defined by the table below.

-ctrl_function Name Comment 0 Reserved for future standardization 1 CONNECT Establish a connection with a particular service 2 SHUTDOWN QUEUE 3 RESET CONNECTION Resynchronize a connection between a client application and the service 3 RELEASE QUEUE 4 SERVICE DIRECTORY Query all the services implemented (identified by a list of service lds) 5 STATUS Query the availability of target data for all queues implemented by the target $6 - 7F{16}$ Reserved for future standardization response Definition 0 Request completed OK; response parameters are meaningful.
+ctrl_function Name Comment 0 Reserved for future standardization 1 CONNECT Establish a connection with a particular service 2 SHUTDOWN QUEUE Initiate the release of resources for a queue that will no longer be used 3 RELEASE QUEUE Confirm that resources have been released when a queue is shutdown 4 SERVICE DIRECTORY Query all the advertised services implemented (identified by a list of service lds) 5 STATUS Query the availability of target data for all queues other than the control queue implemented by the target 6 - 7F 16 Reserved for future standardization response Definition 0 Request completed OK; response parameters are meaningful.
 1 Unknown control function.
 2 Insufficient resources are available to complete the request; the same request may succeed if resubmitted later.
 3 The service identified by the SERVICE_ID parameter does not exist.
-4 Mismatch between actual and expected queue number parameter(s).
+4 Mismatch between the queue parameter(s) provided in a CONNECT request and those expected by the service.
 5 The connection request is refused.
-6 The connection identified by the queue number parameter(s) does not exist.
 FF 16 Unspecified error.